Shulk97/JPEG_detection_Resnet_SSD/README.md

    The mAP obtained with this architecture is the best obtained compared to other methods.

 2) The non-VGG SSD layers are kept unchanged.
-The architecture experimented takes as base the late concat RFA thinner architecture but the CB3 is removed and the stride of the last layer of Y becomes (1,1).
+The architecture experimented takes as baseline the late concat RFA thinner architecture but the CB3 is removed and the stride of the last layer of Y becomes (1,1).
 Moreover, the CbCr is concatenated with Y between CB4 and
    CB5 instead of between CB3 and CB4 which means that only Y goes through CB4 and not CbCR.